tuaregsand/zero-friction-aa/README.md

 ## UX pattern

 The web app keeps interactions minimal.
 Registration occurs through a short form that validates a username before invoking Passkey APIs.
 Actions show inline skeletons while RPC calls run, and a toast in the top-right reports errors such as failed simulations.
 Upon success the UI confirms the NFT mint and clears the loader.
-This lightweight approach provides feedback without heavy dependencies and works with Wagmi’s basic hooks.
+This lightweight approach provides feedback without heavy dependencies and works with Wagmi's basic hooks.

 ## Architecture Deep-Dive